Belgium expected to appoint female Saudi ambassador

 There has been no official reaction yet from the Saudi government to Mineur's appointment.

-Last year, Saudi's young crown prince Mohammed bin Salman unveiled an ambitious plan -- titled "Vision 2030" -- embracing anti-corruption initiatives and social and economic reforms, including several recent decrees lifting gender-related restrictions.
+Last year, Saudi Arabia's young crown prince Mohammed bin Salman unveiled an ambitious plan -- titled "Vision 2030" -- embracing anti-corruption initiatives and social and economic reforms, including several recent decrees lifting gender-related restrictions.

 Saudi women will soon be allowed to drive and to attend sports events at several major arenas -- privileges denied to them until now.

-But despite these recent headline-grabbing decrees, Saudi women still have very few freedoms.
+Despite these recent headline-grabbing decrees, Saudi women still have very few freedoms.
 Restrictive guardianship laws govern nearly every aspect of their lives -- women cannot marry, divorce, travel, get a job or apply for a passport without permission from their male guardians.

 They are forbidden from mixing freely with men in most public places and from appearing in public without a niqab.